 That was as far as my thinking went at the time.

-After graduating college and getting into Thunderbird, my thinking began to expand, but my focus was on job opportunities overseas, not “going offshore.”
+After graduating college and getting into Thunderbird, my plan began to expand, but my focus was on job opportunities overseas, not “going offshore.”
 Let someone pay me to see the world, I figured… so it was find a job in another country or join the Navy, as my best friend had decided to do.
 I knew myself well enough to realize that I wouldn’t be much good as a link in the chain of anyone’s command.

 I finished the program at Thunderbird and got what I thought was an ideal offer of employment from an international oil drilling company.
 Just as I’d hoped, they wanted to pay me to see the world… at least the world where they operated.
 The trouble, I found, is that oil seems to be in places where humans probably shouldn’t.